 You can combine the both the main and circular walk, for a full day's walk.
 There is also a link from Pyle station to the start for public transport users.

 Margham Moors : Adds up to 1.5 miles

 An out and back route following the WCP for 1km or so through Margham Moor and past old railway sidings.

 There is a public footpath with beach acces at the end of this path, about 1km north, right next to the steel plant.
-The coastal way to it from Kenfig Burrows is private.
+The direct 'along the beach' route to it from Kenfig Burrows is private.
 Some walkers have attempted it, but been stopped.
-You can reach it by following the WCP towards Margham Moor, then veering off on to the left, or atthe end of the path, turning left instead of right towards the M4.
+You can reach it by following the WCP towards Margham Moor, then veering off on to the left, at the end of the path, by turning left, instead of following the WCP right towards the M4.

 You could continue on the WCP to M4 Junction 38, and follow the dual carriage to Porth Talbot, then walk through it, but this is strictly for completists only.
 At the far end of the steel plant, Port Talbot beach (Aberavon Sands) is surprisingly nice.

 Circular Walk : 6 miles

 Park by the pub, or the main nature reserve car park.
 A circular walk is shown on the map back through the dunes to the nature reserve car park via the lake.
 Take a sat nav or compass - its easy to get lost in the dunes!.